Skip to content

 Running Tests

-make test
+make test # all tests

-make test-unit # Fast unit tests only
+make test-unit # fast unit tests

-make test-integration # Integration tests only
+make test-integration # integration tests

 make test-tck # TCK compliance tests

-make coverage # Run tests + generate coverage reports
+make coverage # run + validate thresholds

-make coverage-report # Open HTML coverage report in browser
+make coverage-report # open HTML report

 Code Quality

-make format # Format all code with ruff
+make format # ruff format

-make lint # Run linting checks
+make lint # ruff check

-make type-check # Run mypy type checking
+make type-check # mypy

 Project Structure